tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Louis XIII
 - Louis XV
 - Louis XVI

+### Q: Which lyric is about Red Hot Chili Peppers frontman Anthony Kiedis?
+- **Correct Answer:** "A rainy Lithuanian / Is dancing as an Indian"
+- "Fly away on, my zephyr / I feel it more than ever"
+- "And I liked the dimple in your chin / Your pale blue eyes"
+- "You used to be so warm and affectionate...but now you're quick to get into your regret"

 ### Q: Which M83 album is the song "Midnight City" featured in?